KarthikPrabhu23/CKA-2025/README.md

 **Solution:**

 **Tasks:**
-- Create a PVC
+- Create a PVC.
-- Mount it inside existing Deployment
+- Mount it inside existing Deployment.
 - Edit the `maria-deployment` in the file located at `maria-deploy.yaml` to use the newly created PVC.

 Verify that the deployment is running and is stable.

+Check if PV exists before creating a PVC

 Copy a `pvc.yaml` from documentation
 ```yaml